The Australian Medical Council is an organisation whose work impacts across the lands of Australia and New Zealand.

 Medical training consists of a medical degree (final medical diploma/primary qualification) obtained from an eligible medical school in an eligible degree title and graduation year as listed on the AMC website.

-The AMC can only accept the 3 credential categories from EPIC regarding verification for a medical degree (final medical diploma/primary qualification):
+The AMC can only accept the 3 credential categories from ECFMG regarding verification for a medical degree (final medical diploma/primary qualification):

-If a verification in any of the 3 categories above is received, the AMC can upload the EPIC status to the AMC candidate account and then the candidate can proceed with the assessment process if applicable.
-This does not apply to Australian or New Zealand medical degrees as verification is not required.
+If a verification in any of the 3 categories above is received, the AMC can upload the verification status to the AMC candidate account and then the candidate can proceed with the relevant assessment process.
+Verification is not required for Australian or New Zealand medical degrees.

-If either a final medical school transcript or alternate graduation document / medical school letter is used for verification, the Medical Board of Australia may still require you to submit your final medical diploma for verification when applying for registration.
+If either a final medical school transcript or alternate graduation document/medical school letter is used for verification, the Board may still require you to submit your final medical diploma for verification when applying for registration.

 Please contact ECFMG directly to enquire what alternative document(s) can be accepted.

-Once you have submitted your portfolio, allow approximately 3-5 business days for processing.
+Once you have submitted your portfolio, allow approximately within 5 business days for processing.

 If you are a new applicant, your AMC candidate number will be stated in your AMC candidate account once your application has been processed.

-You can access status updates through your AMC candidate account.
+You can access your assessment and verification statuses through your AMC candidate account.

-You can update your contact details by logging onto your AMC candidate account and selecting the “Update contact details” option on the landing page.
+You can update your contact details through your AMC candidate account by selecting the “Update contact details” option on the landing page.

-The Medical Board of Australia provides information and advice on the following:
+The Medical Board of Australia provides information and advice.

-The AMC cannot answer questions on the above.
+The AMC cannot provide information on registration requirements.

 You should contact the Department of Home Affairs.
 The AMC does not process visas or provide advice.